 If your selling prices during the tax year do not amount to more than €1,000, tax is not payable on the gain, nor is loss deductible in all circumstances:

 - Capital gains are not taxable if the sum total of your selling prices does not amount to more than €1,000.

 - Capital losses are not deductible if the sum total of the acquisition costs of property disposed of during the tax year are no more than €1,000 and, similarly, the selling prices do not exceed €1,000.

 The €1,000 limit does not include disposals of such property which are are tax-exempt according to specific laws or tax rules (for example, the sale of your main home).
 Disposals of household effects or other comparable personal property will not be taken into account either.

 The gain from the sale of ordinary household effects will not be taxable if the gain during the tax year does not amount to more than €5,000.
 However, cars, boats, valuable jewellery, works of art and other investments will not be viewed as household effects.

-Read more about the taxation of capital gain (in Finnish and Swedish only).
+Read more about the taxation of capital gain (available in Finnish and Swedish, link to Finnish)

 Enter your name and personal identity code or company name and Business ID.

 Likewise, report the tax year, i.e., the year during which you sold the property.